American decline

-American decline is the idea that the United States of America is diminishing in power geopolitically, militarily, financially, economically, technologically, demographically, socially, morally, spiritually, culturally, in matters of healthcare, and/or on environmental issues.
-There has been debate over the extent of the decline, and whether it is relative or absolute.
-Those who believe America is in decline are declinists.
+American decline is the idea that the United States is diminishing in power on a relative basis geopolitically, militarily, financially, economically, and technologically.
+It can also refer to absolute declines demographically, socially, morally, spiritually, culturally, in matters of healthcare, and/or on environmental issues.
+There has been debate over the extent of the decline and whether it is relative or absolute.